 In 2021, Donahue, then a major general, also played a key role in a crisis response effort to evacuate American citizens out of Afghanistan as conditions there deteriorated.
 He was memorably photographed boarding a C-17 at night in Kabul, weapon in hand, making him the last servicemember to leave the country.

 He also has recent experience in Europe.
-In 2022, Donahue was part of an 82nd Airborne contingent that arrived in Germany shortly before Russia’s full-scale invasion of Ukraine.
+In 2022, Donahue was part of an 82nd Airborne contingent that arrived in Poland. shortly before Russia’s full-scale invasion of Ukraine.
 Donahue’s team was among the first to arrive in Europe in connection with a Pentagon push to bolster NATO’s eastern flank amid concerns about potential Russian aggression.

 The Army’s mission in Europe has expanded in recent years as the Pentagon has added forces and firepower to reassure allies and signal resolve to Russia.
 But there is also uncertainty about the future course of the mission.